rclark/vt-streamer/readme.md

 # vt-streamer

 Pull down a vector tile, and stream individual GeoJSON features out of it.

-You provide:
+**You provide:**

 - [TileJSON](https://github.com/mapbox/tilejson-spec) that indicates where to get the tile from
 - Tile coordinates to grab, as an array of `[z, x, y]`

+**You get:**

+- A stream that runs through all the layers in the vector tile and emits individual GeoJSON features

 ## Example usage